chrisruffalo/buildahbox/README.md

 ## Overview
 This is a containerized buildah/skopeo/runc/podman instance that allows you to use those tools somewhat transparently from a system that only supports Docker and that might not have compiled binaries for those things.
 With this toolkit you can keep your existing workflow on systems that only support Docker and use buildah and various other tools to support that workflow.

 Buildahbox is built with buildahbox using buildah, skopeo, and podman from inside the container.
+Buildahbox also supports a (smaller) Debian output container.

 ## Container
 The container is hosted in the Docker Hub [here](https://hub.docker.com/r/chrisruffalo/buildahbox/).